 - June - August – Cheb organ music summer

 - July – FIJO international festival of brass music (held biennially)

-- August - September – Waldstein festivities
+- August - September – Waldstein festivities (organized over the year)

 - October - Jazz Jam Festival